a-r-r-o-w/cogvideox-factory/README.md

 >
 > Additionally, to prepare test images for I2V finetuning, you could either generate them on-the-fly by modifying the script, or extract some frames from your training data using:
 > `ffmpeg -i input.mp4 -frames:v 1 frame.png`,
-> or provide a URL to a valid and accessible image .
+> or provide a URL to a valid and accessible image.

 <details>
 <summary> AdamW </summary>